 Orlando sinkhole insurance

 Orlando, like other parts of Florida, is susceptible to sinkholes, which form in conditions where aquifer levels change drastically.
 High volumes of water dissolve the limestone underneath the surface, but when the water disappears, it leaves unsupported caverns that collapse, causing a sinkhole.
 These can be extremely expensive for homeowners to manage on their own.

 The Florida Senate Committee on Banking and Insurance reported insurers received more than 24,000 sinkhole damage claims between 2006 and 2010, an average of 17 a day.

 The only time it’s too late to get insurance is when a tropical storm or hurricane watch or warning has been issued for any area in Florida.
 Insurance companies control how long that bind suspension lasts – sometimes it’s days before and after a storm has passed.
-Plan for this eventuality if you need home insurance on a deadline, such as when you’re closing on a home in Orlando or you want to switch insurance providers before your current policy renews.
+Exceptions for previously scheduled closings may be submitted for approval, but plan ahead when you’re closing on a home in Orlando or if you want to switch insurance providers during hurricane season.

-Additionally, if you’re paying a mortgage in Orlando, you’re legally required to have insurance.
+Additionally, if you have a mortgage in Orlando, your lender does require you to have insurance.

 Our data shows the median cost of Orlando home insurance is $1,265.
 However, the price you pay for your coverage depends on several factors, including: